AKSW/bike/README.md

 # [Submission guidelines](https://aksw.github.io/bike/#challenge)

+On 12th of Feburary we decided to split the submission in two stages (1) results and (2) papers.

+## Results

+- Every competing team should submit their results using the paper template.

+- The only information mandatory in the result submission are as follows:
+  - A table containing the performance of your approach in comparision with the baseline;
+  - A link to an open repository containing the code used for training;
+  - Title, Authors and respective affiliations.

+# Paper

 - Every competing approach should submit a 12 pages article written in english describing the method in the style of the Springer Publications format for Lecture Notes in Computer Science (LNCS).
 For further instructions, you can check the Springer Conference Proceeding templates at [Springer submission guidelines](https://www.springer.com/de/it-informatik/lncs/conference-proceedings-guidelines).

 - Paper Overleaf Template: [https://lnkd.in/dewtrQ9d](https://lnkd.in/dewtrQ9d)